techlore/go-incognito/Scripts/Section 3/13_ File Deletion.md

 As for SSDs, or Solid State Drives, which many newer devices use today, wiping data is much more difficult than wiping data on traditional spinning hard drives.
 Your main places to look are in your BIOS, which sometimes offer secure deletion, or your SSD manufacturer may have their own proprietary software.
-This is overal much more difficult to remove data, for this reason, I’d advise keeping your most sensitive documents on *(show hard drive)* spinning hard drives.
+This is overall much more difficult to remove data, for this reason, I’d advise keeping your most sensitive documents on *(show hard drive)* spinning hard drives.
 You can do wipes on your SSD but I wouldn’t recommend doing more than 1 because you’re